If a house is divided against itself, that house will not be able to stand.

 We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.

 I took it in my bathroom and taped it to my mirror right above my sink.
 I saw it when I was putting on my makeup, when I showered, when I brushed my teeth, when I was getting dressed.
 It became the words that helped me keep going: I was in a fight, but I was not destroyed.
-And this simple but effective visual reminder helped me get through my days.
+And this simple but effective visual reminder helped me get through my days because I did feel hard pressed on every side: husband, daughter, medical professionals, counselors.
 When your brain is so overworked and you are not grounded and you don’t think about Scripture or about turning to it, having it plastered right in front of my face was helpful.

 I started writing out other Scripture for myself on those same 11x 14 pieces of paper.
 I placed them in my bedroom, put some on index cards in my kitchen, in my home office.
 And when I was too tired to keep pressing on, to keep up the routine with Grace, to keep trying to meet my husband’s desires or wants, to be at the service of everyone, I would pass by an index card or a Scripture taped to my wall.
 And it helped in that moment.

 To be clear, even though I wrote Scripture on large pieces of paper and taped it up around the house, or had some verses on index cards, I really wasn’t making an effort to be any kind of prayer warrior.
 That time in my life was just so consumed with Grace and her sick behaviors and navigating stepdad's unhappiness and trying to maintain a sense of normalcy for Caroline, that I didn’t make room for much else in my head.
-I also had my oldest daughter exploring colleges, and my oldest child finishing up, and I had a fulltime job.
+I also had my oldest daughter with college and the challenges it brings your first year, my oldest child finishing up, and I had a fulltime job.
 But – what writing Scripture on big pieces of paper and hanging it all over the house DID do, was re-enter it into the equation at least.
 It seems so silly to have written it down and have it all over the house – yet not really dwell on anything I had written!
 It was literally right in front of my face.